michaelweinberger/Github-scRNA-seq-scATAC-seq-Nextflow/README.md

 - `input`     The file path to an input ".txt" (tab delimited) or ".csv" file containing sample information.\
             - The first column of the sample sheet must be named "sample_id" and contain sample-specific identifiers that also are prefixes in the corresponding fastq file names.\
             For example: Put "sample_x" as sample ID if your fastq files are named "sample_x_S2_L001_I1_001.fastq.gz", "sample_x_S2_L001_R1_001.fastq.gz", "sample_x_S2_L001_R2_001.fastq.gz" etc.\
-            - The second column of the sample sheet must be named "fastq_dir" and contain the file paths to directories with fastq files to be analysed.\
+            - The second column of the sample sheet must be named "fastq_dir" and contain the file paths to directories with fastq files to be analysed.
 Fastq files of multiple samples may be located within the same directory.

-Set `cellranger_out_dir` and `metadata` instead of `input` to start the pipeline from previously computed Cellranger mapping results instead of fastq files.\
+NOTE: Set `cellranger_out_dir` and `metadata` instead of `input` to start the pipeline from previously computed Cellranger mapping results instead of fastq files.
 Make sure in this case that `input` is empty to prevent genome alignment from being run.\
 Optionally set the `scRNA_velocity_file` parameter to run mRNA velocity analysis when starting from Cellranger outputs.

 <br/>

 ### Parameters specific to starting from Cellranger output files:

-- `cellranger_out_dir`  The file path to a directory containing cellranger output "barcodes.tsv.gz", "features.tsv.gz" and "matrix.mtx.gz" files,\
-                        typically a "/outs/count/filtered_feature_bc_matrix" directory.
+- `cellranger_out_dir`  The file path to a directory containing cellranger output "barcodes.tsv.gz", "features.tsv.gz" and "matrix.mtx.gz" files, typically a "/outs/count/filtered_feature_bc_matrix" directory.

 - `metadata`      The file path to a tab delimited file containing\
                 - a column named "barcode" of cell barcodes,\